 Students will attend Saturday classes two times a month and the remaining course work will be completed through the online platform, Desire to Learn (D2L).
 Saturday classes will be a full day with two separate classes (one in the morning and one in the afternoon).
 Classes will be held on Metropolitan State's Brooklyn Park Campus.
-Upon completion of the required courses, students will enroll in CJS 690 (Praxis Seminar II) where they will conduct an applied research project in their area of work experience.
-Students will apply the academic portion of their coursework to a real-life practical problem that has potential to benefit the student and the criminal justice field.
+In the second year, students will work on a final Capstone project or thesis.

 Students will choose graduate courses that align with their academic and professional objectives from available graduate courses (courses numbered 500 or higher) offered by various graduate programs at Metropolitan State University.
 Courses chosen may be fully or partially online or classroom-based on the Brooklyn Park, Minneapolis, St. Paul or Midway campus on dates specified in the class schedule.